Arghya015/Automated-Irrigation/README.md

 ## 🧩 Future Enhancements

-- 🌐 Add ESP8266 / ESP32 for Blynk IoT monitoring
+- Add ESP8266 / ESP32 for Blynk IoT monitoring
-- 📊 Display sensor values on LCD or OLED
+- Display sensor values on LCD or OLED
-- 📱 Control and monitor from smartphone
+- Control and monitor from smartphone
-- ☁️ Send data to ThingSpeak or Firebase
+- Send data to ThingSpeak or Firebase

 ---

-## 📸 Images

-Add your circuit diagram and real project photos here: